-Advanced Placement (AP) courses follow curriculum set by the College Board.
+Advanced Placement courses follow curriculum set by the College Board.
 The teacher of an AP course has to submit a syllabus for approval to the College Board to make certain that the curriculum for the course meets College Board standards.
-Students in AP courses earn an extra quality point for each letter grade (except for a failing grade) per Richmond County School System policy.
+Students in AP courses earn an extra quality point for each letter grade (except for a failing grade).
 Richmond County School System AP students do not pay for these exams, and they may register for an AP Exam for any AP course they take.
 Students should register with their AP teachers to take the exam.
 Students who opt to take an AP exam for a course they have not completed should register and pay for that exam independently.
-The school counselor can assist with the registration process.
+The AP Building Coordinator can assist with the registration process.
 Depending upon the requirements set by each college or university, a student may be able to exempt the course in college and/or earn college credit for the course.
 The workload for an AP course is college level.

-SAT Prep and Tools for Success
+SAT/ACT Prep and Tools for Success